Pages

 Command Action

 match ip address [1-199 | 1300 - 1699 | acl-name] Matches based on a referenced named or numbered access control list.
+Matches any routes that have a network number that is permitted by a standard or extended access list or prefix list.
+Multiple access-lists or prefix lists can be specified matching any one results in a match.

 match ip address prefix-list <prefix-list-name> Matches based on a referenced prefix list.